OscarTHZhang/docker-airflow/README.md

 <br>
 Figure 3: The DAG structure for this ingestion
 ![Demo_3](demo_3.png "DAG structure for feedwatch data ingest of larson")

+## Implementation Details
+This section contains descriptions for different operators inside `plugins/operators/my_operators.py` as well as the introduction of functionalities of nodes in the DAG using the above example as a reference.

+### Self-defined Operators
+#### `StartOperator` (inherits `airflow.models.BaseOperator`)
+Running this operator means the DAG is on its starting process.
+The task object instanciated by this class will access the database once to query for the data-script matching.
+This is very important because the later tasks in the DAG must know what script to use to parse the data they are receiving.
+It also logs the starting information of the DAG such as the time that this DAG starts.

+#### `DirectorySensor` (inherits `airflow.models.BaseOperator`)
+Given a directory path, the task instanciated by this class will search for all the csv data files and store the file paths to airflow's task instance for later use.

+#### `ScriptParser` (inherits `airflow.models.BaseOperator`)
+The task instanciated by this class will use the data-script mapping retrieved from the database from `StartOperator` as a logic to decide what parser to apply on the files received from the last task (task instanciated from `DirectorySensor` class) .
+The task will then call the parser directly.

+### Tasks and Stages
+Each DAG should have 5 stages separated by different tasks. <br/><br/>
+The first stage is represented by 'star_operator' task.
+The functionality of this task is inside the `StartOperator` documentation.
+<br/><br/>
+The second stage is represented by 'separate_date_files', which is defined by an `airflow.operators.dummy_operator.DummyOperator` as a preparation of separation of the tasks into different branches by the dates in directory names.
+<br/><br/>
+The third stage contains a list of tasks defined by `DirctorySensor` and will search for data files in different "dates" directories.
+<br/><br/>
+The forth stage is parsing.
+The parsing tasks are also separated by "dates" directories, so it makes sense that each 'directory_sensing' task is followed by a unique 'script_parsing' task.
+<br/><br/>
+The fifth/last stage is the finishing stage.
+The task on this stage will be triggered when all the previous tasks are done (regardless of success or failure).

+### DAG Implementation and Thoughts
+I personally think the ideal DAG implementation should be that each data type in a farm should have its unique dag, instead of dynamically creating new dags if there are new data types or new farms coming in.
+This makes sense because as there are new datasources, the database we rely on will also change and also there may be new ingest scripts adding into the repository.
+Therefore, making DAGs for 'farm/datatype' is my proposed solution right now.

 ## Things Left to Do
 ### Pipelines Need to be Created
 There are other pipelines/ingestion needed for the dairy data
 * event data ingestion (currently don't have the script matched to `event_data_ingest.py` in the ingest_scripts repository)
 * agsource data ingestion (currently don't have the script matched to `agsource_data_ingest.py` in the ingest_scripts repository)
 * milk data ingestion (currently don't have the matching data source)

+### Possible Modifications on Ingest Scripts
+Currently, the existing [ingest_scripts](https://github.com/DairyBrain/ingest_scripts) are command-line based bash programs which force users to input arguments.
+This is not convenient when one wants to call a specific script in an Airflow Operator; therefore, the existing scripts may need to be changed into python callable functions in order to be called directly in an Airflow Operator, while preserving its core funcitonality.
+<br /><br />
+I have already made a modified version of `feed_data_ingest.py`, which is `./plugins/operators/feed_data_ingest.py` in this repository.
+The callable function in this python file is called `data_ingest`, which takes in 4 parameters: `file_directory`, `is_testing`, `farm_id`, and `db_log`.
+They are the same arguments when calling `feed_data_ingest.py` as a python bash program.

 ### Running Environment Setup
 Currently I am testing the code on my local machine with PostgreSQL server on localhost and a local Docker container.
 The